Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 but dependency might be better in the opposite direction: messaging may be seen as the highest layer connecting business logic (locnet.cpp) with networking (network.cpp).

-TODO separate network interfaces and check client access rights for different client types (local service, node and client).
+Interfaces of provided operations should be better separated and checked for proper access rights by different types of consumers (local service, node and client).
+This can be achieved either by exposing different interfaces on different TCP ports or offering different authentication methods on the same port for different consumer types.

-TODO improve both code structure and compile times by restructuring headers and using a specific framework header (e.g. asio, ezOptionParser, etc) only in a single h/cpp pair.
+We could improve both code structure and compile times.
+We could restructuring headers and using a specific framework header (e.g. asio, ezOptionParser, etc) only in a single h/cpp pair.
+We could also use precompiled headers to speed up compilation.
+We already tried it with the [cotire CMake plugin](https://github.com/sakra/cotire), but it didn't really seem to make a difference.

 ## Convenience

-TODO should automatically detect external address to be advertised for clients instead of mandatory parameter on the command line.
-We could either use an external service (like http://whatismyipaddress.com/) or accepting nodes could report the detected client ip address to the connecting node.
+We should automatically detect external network address to be advertised for clients instead of manually setting it to a mandatory parameter on the command line.
+We could either use an external service (like http://whatismyipaddress.com/) or we could report the detected client ip address to the connecting node after socket connections are accepted.

+To make administration of the Linux version easier, we could separate project files into separate directories according to conventions of the distribution.
-TODO Probably should use ~/.config/iop-locnet and ~/.local/iop-locnet instead of current ~/.iop-locnet
+E.g. we could use `~/.config/iop-locnet` and `~/.local/iop-locnet` instead of current `~/.iop-locnet`.

 When using config file, options could use format `option=value` instead/besides the current `--option value` format.
 If this is needed, we might have to use